La Patera, California

-La Patera (Spanish for "The Place of Ducks") was a historical locale in what is now the area of Goleta, California.
+La Patera (Spanish for "The Place of Ducks") was a historical locale within what is now the city of Goleta, California.
+Part of the area has been preserved as Lake Los Carneros, which includes the historic Stow House.

 Prior to European settlement, the area was inhabited by the Chumash, who had a settlement in the area named Saspilil.
 The Portolá expedition reached the area in August 1769 and gave it the name Laguna, but this was later changed to La Patera owing to the abundant ducks inhabiting the area's wetlands.

-According to Yda Addis Storke's Memorial and Biographical History of the Counties of Santa Barbara, San Luis Obispo and Ventura, California (1891), the name La Patera referred to the district comprising the Goleta valley west of Santa Barbara and east of the Rancho Cañada del Corral.
-Three land grants lay in this area: the Calera or Los Positas, 3,281 acres granted in 1843; Rancho Goleta, 4,440 acres; and Dos Pueblos, 15,535 acres.
+According to Yda Addis Storke's Memorial and Biographical History of the Counties of Santa Barbara, San Luis Obispo and Ventura, California (1891), the name La Patera referred to an area of the Goleta valley west of Santa Barbara, and formed a wetlands on the north edge of the Goleta Slough (which was much larger at that time).
+The La Patera area was within a Mexican land grant called Rancho La Goleta, 4,440 acres.
+Adjacent to the south was Rancho Las Positas y La Calera.
+Adjacent to the west was Rancho Dos Pueblos, 15,535 acres.

+When the Stow family acquired the former land grant rancho, they changed its name to Rancho La Patera.
+A remnant of that ranch, to the northwest of the Stow house, retains the name.
+When the residential neighborhood to the east of the lake was developed, it was given the name La Patera.
+North La Patera Lane is a street at the edge of that neighborhood, where it borders the undeveloped lake area.